 Access to Plumbing and Wiring:

-Slab Homes
+Energy Efficiency of Slab Foundation Homes

 Thermal Mass:

 - Thermal Mass is a material’s ability to absorb, store, and release heat.
-High thermal mass materials can absorb, store, and release a lot of heat, low thermal mass materials do the opposite.
+High thermal mass materials can absorb, store, and release a lot of heat; low thermal mass materials do the opposite.

 Air Leakage: